mycroftwilde/Portainer_Templates/TableOfContents/Updates/Previous/README.md

+# Sort-of New Updates:

+#### June, 2022 - I have added Audiobookshelf to the Docker Template and it seems to work, but I haven't tested extensively.

+#### June, 2022 - I have added a list section for other Portainer Templates.
+You can access it here: [List of Portainer Templates](https://github.com/mycroftwilde/portainer_templates/tree/master/TemplatesList)

+#### June, 2022 - Various new Resource Links have been added to this main page.

+#### June, 2022 - I am also working on a table of contents to easier access specific content.
+You can access it here: [Table of Contents](https://github.com/mycroftwilde/portainer_templates/tree/master/TableOfContents).

 # Previous Updates:

 Added more items from various other portainer templates, and catagorized based on my own needs, after searching the forks from Qballjos.